Laser Cleaning FAQs

 - Removal of traffic film from cars, aeroplanes, signage, etc.

-The invention of laser cleaning has revolutionised this industry and allowed for a much greater completion of micro applications.
+The invention of laser-based cleaning has revolutionised this industry and allowed for a much greater completion of micro applications.
 Industries have developed rapidly in recent years, and parts, processes, and pieces have become much smaller.
-The high level of control and accuracy that laser cleaning offers is the most efficient and cost-effective solution for many sectors wishing to work at more micro levels.
+The high level of control and accuracy that cleaning with a laser offers is the most efficient and cost-effective solution for many sectors wishing to work at more micro levels.

 What industries is it used in?

 Given the range of applications that the process is used for, it is utilised by many industries, such as:

 - The solar industry for de-coating solar panels

 - The aerospace industry for removing paint and traffic film from flights